-Eventually, you reach the peninsula where Guayama’s Coastal Gastronomy Trail begins, flanked on one side by the mangrove-lined Jobos Bay and Aguirre forest, and the vast Caribbean Sea on the other.
+Eventually, Guayama’s peninsular Coastal Gastronomy Trail begins, flanked on one side by the mangrove-lined Jobos Bay and Aguirre State Forest and the vast Caribbean Sea on the other.
 This strip of the 7710 road, which crosses a sector known as Pozuelo, is a favorite destination for locals who want to enjoy fresh seafood.

-As you arrive, restaurants with Ruta Gastronómica de la Costa signs (this translates to Coastal Gastronomic Route) flank both sides of the street.
-Some, like Libras Steakhouse and Seafood, El Trapiche Seafood Restaurant, Restaurante El Arcoiris, Restaurante El Bohio (this one is down a side street), Restaurante Donde Pica el Peje, and El Naútico Restaurant and Cocktail Lounge are sit-down restaurants with a varied menu that includes both local seafood and fish as well as other options like mofongo and chicken or meat-based dishes.
+As you arrive, restaurants with Ruta Gastronómica de la Costa signs (this translates to Coastal Gastronomic Route) line both sides of the street.
+Some, like El Trapiche Seafood Restaurant and Restaurante Donde Pica el Pejeare, are sit-down establishments with varied menus.
+Expect dishes with local seafood and fish as well as other options, like mofongo, chicken, or meat-based dishes.

-Other places like El Fogón de Susa, Restaurante El Sabor de Mi Tierra, El Balcón de Gerald, and Villa Pesquera Punta Pozuelo have open-air seating (usually under tarps or on a patio surrounding the restaurant).
-These will typically have a more limited menu emphasizing fried foods like alcapurrias (fritters made with root vegetables and stuffed with meat, chicken, fish or seafood) and pastelillos (deep-fried empanadas) and fish or seafood dishes.
-The atmosphere is more casual but the quality of the food is on par with their more formal counterparts.
+Other places, like El Fogón de Suza, El Sabor de Mi Tierra, El Balcón de Gerald, and Villa Pesquera Punta Pozuelo, have open-air seating (usually under tarps or on a patio surrounding the restaurant).
+These will typically have a more limited menu emphasizing fried foods like alcapurrias (fritters made with root vegetables and stuffed with meat, chicken, fish, or seafood) and pastelillos (deep-fried empanadas) and fish or seafood dishes.
+The atmosphere is casual but the quality of the food is on par with formal restaurants.

-Probably the best-known restaurant on the route is La Casa de los Pastelillos, famous for its 12-inch long pastelillos made to order and the over two feet long alcapurria called La Boa Puertorriqueña.
-The menu is enormous.
-They have dozens of fritter fillings like lobster, Surf and Turf (steak and shrimp), fried pork mofongo, chicken with mojo sauce, crocodile, pizza (cheese or pepperoni), and much more.
-They also serve appetizer plates, stuffed mofongo, meat, fish, and seafood dishes, and desserts.
-They have a covered terrace with ample seating and access to the beach facing the sea.
-Because the food is made to order expect a slightly longer wait time than in other places but the freshness and sheer variety of flavors make it well worth it.
+Probably the best-known restaurant on the route is La Casa de los Pastelillos, famous for its 12-inch long pastelillos made to order and the alcapurria called La Boa Puertorriqueña.
+Find dozens of fritter fillings like lobster, steak, and shrimp, fried pork mofongo, chicken with mojo sauce, crocodile, pizza, and more.
+They also serve appetizer plates, stuffed mofongo, meat, fish, seafood, and desserts.
+Sit beneath a covered terrace with ample seating and access to the beach facing the sea.

-If you wanted to stay in the area, you can book a room at Casa Pura Bed & Breakfast, a guesthouse that also offers sailing trips along Jobos Bay and has a restaurant called Tapas Comedor de la Abuela, specializing in fish tacos.
+If you want to stay in the area, book a room at Casa Pura Bed & Breakfast, a guesthouse that offers sailing trips along Jobos Bay.
+Its restaurant, Tapas Comedor de la Abuela, specialized in fish tacos.

 Along with sampling local delicacies, you can also take a tour of Jobos Bay on the Paseo a la Bahia ferry, or book a day charter to the mangrove cove known as Isla del Barco.
-You can also park by one of the small piers along the bayside of the road for some leisurely fishing or bring your own boat, kayak, or paddleboard and explore the bay yourself.
-You might spot a Puerto Rican manatee.
-If you’re looking for a beach with few crowds that’s shallow and tranquil enough for swimming or taking in some sun, you can visit Los Limones beach.
+You can also park by one of the small piers along the bay side of the road for leisure fishing, or explore the bay via kayak or paddleboard.
+If you’re looking for a quiet beach that’s tranquil enough for swimming or sunbathing, visit Los Limones beach.